abstractalgo/rosetta/README.md

 ### Adding a new topic

-To add a new topic, modify `/utils/topics.ts` to "register" the topic, and then create corresponding folder within `/public/topics`, with appropriate `<tech>.md` files within.
+To add a new topic, create a folder within `/public/topics` and add `about.yml` file (made based on this [topic template](/utils/TOPIC_TEMPLATE.yml)).
+Then add tech files inside that folder one by one.

 ## Running locally